Please enable JavaScript in your browser to use this page.

 We previously consulted on proposed active travel facilities to connect the new bridge at the Bath Quays development into the existing network in 2022.

-Select a road from the list below to read in detail what we plan to do.
+Select a road from the list below to read in detail what we plan to do:

 Green Park Road (A367)

-• A new two-way cycle lane on the west side of Green Park Road.
-It will be at the same level as the carriageway but separated by kerbs, providing a safe environment for cycling and maintaining a footway for pedestrians.
-The scheme will integrate with proposals for a two-way cycle lane on the west side of Charles St (part of the Bath City Centre project) and proposals for a two-way cycle lane on the west side of Queens Square (part of the Bath Walking, Wheeling and Cycling project)
+• a new two-way cycle lane on the west side of Green Park Road.
+It will be at the same level as the carriageway but separated by kerbs on both sides, providing a safe environment for cycling and maintaining a footway for pedestrians.
+A bus stop bypass will route cycles behind the northbound bus stop.

 View the proposals on a map